mattieqjohnson/bachelorette/README.md

-# bachelorette
+# Bachelorette Data Analysis
-looking at bachelorette data
+Exploring data from the American reality tv series "The Bachelorette".